Code-Institute-Submissions/rockanrolla/README.md

 ### __*Features Left to Implement*__

-+ __*Landing page:*__ As shown in [Balsamiq Project wireframe](assets/project_docs/Wireframes/Balsamiq_wireframe_Rockanrolla_project.pdf), the project was originally planned over 6 Html pages.
++ __*Landing page:*__ As shown in [Balsamiq Project wireframe](assets/project_docs/Wireframes/Balsamiq_wireframe_Rockanrolla_project.pdf), the project was originally planned over 6 HTML pages.
 A landing page should be the perfect way to introduce images of the band as also some random song from their extended repertoire.

 + __*Implement contents in quantity and quality on section's columns:*__ The visual available space on some of the right columns, in pages index.html, events.html and contact.html, and on the left column in clips.html is a chance to include more contents about the band.